BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 ## 4. Data Split

-This module takes the output of [Data Merge](#3-data-merge) and implements all **three** time-dependent data splits, namely
+This submodule takes the output of [Data Merge](#3-data-merge) and implements all **three** time-dependent data splits, namely
 - simple split;
 - expanding window; and
 - sliding window.

 Split parameters are configurable via `conf/base/parameters/data_split.yml`.
 Before conducting splits, checks would be made to validate inputs.
 If invalid inputs are set, `conf/base/constants.yml` containing default fallback values would be used.

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/data_split.png)